Ukrgasvydobuvannya: Company activities

 The main areas of activity of the company: prospecting and exploration of oil and gas fields, oil and gas production, transportation of oil and gas, processing of hydrocarbons, sale of oil and gas products.

 In 2015, the company produced 14.5 bn m3 of gas in 2015, which accounts for 75% of total gas production in Ukraine.
 It increased natural gas production in 2017 by 4.8%, to 15.25 bcm.
 UGV also produced more than 20% of all oil and condensate in Ukraine.

 In 2016, its subsidiary "Shebelinka Refinery" launched production of Euro 4 and higher standards gasoline (according to European emission standards classification) and Euro 5 Standard diesel fuel.

 In April 2016, the company began producing gasoline that meets standards not lower than Euro 4.

 In 2019, the company's enterprises extracted 14.892 billion m3 of gas, which is 73% of total production in Ukraine, as well as extracted more than 22% of oil and condensate in Ukraine.
 The volume of operational and exploratory drilling amounted to 211,6 thousand m.

+On August 29, 2023, the company opened a new field with reserves that could reach approximately 1 billion cubic meters of gas.
+The depth of the field's well is nearly 4,000 meters.